NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 ### Flakes are criticized for encroaching on other features

-There are many criticism about Flakes.
+There are many criticisms about Flakes.
 But one of them especially relevant to stabilizing is a perception that Flakes have encroached on other new features, in the sense that it ought to be possible to use them without Flakes but isn't in practice.
 For example, there is no reason in theory that pure evaluation if Nix expressions requires Flakes.
 But without the ability to populate some sort of initial list of store paths that are safe to import, pure evaluation in practice does require Flakes.

 This is especially noticeable for new CLI features that *previously did*, in fact, work without Flakes.
-For example, in earlier versions of Nix `nix search` worked without Flakes.
+For example, in earlier versions of Nix, `nix search` worked without Flakes.

 ## A plan all sides can be happy with